Bartlesville Radio » News » Randolph Wins 2022 Kiss or Miss Grand Prize Drawing

 KWON-KYFM-KRIG-KPGM congratulates this year's "Kiss or Miss" Grand Prize Sweetheart Winner, Johnny Sue Randolph of Bartlesville.

 Randolph says she played Kiss or Miss two times on 100.1 KYFM with Joe Riddle in the morning, but had no success and was ready to give up.
-That's when Riddle was asking for players to participate in the program another day.
-Riddle wasn't having any luck drawing contenders to the show, which is when Randolph called for a third and final time.
+That's when Riddle was asking for players to participate in the program another day, so she gave it one more shot.
 She says the third time ended up being the charm.

 When it comes to being the winner of the grand prize drawing, Randolph said it is nice to be a winner at something.
 Randolph said she was very appreciative.
 She said it was a big suprise.